-In short, yes, your inheritance is taxable.
-However, the full story is more complicated than a simple yes or no answer.
+Generally speaking, your inheritance is or could be taxable, though this will depend on the state.
 Whether you’ll pay inheritance tax and how much you’ll pay depends on a variety of factors, including which state the deceased lived in and what your relationship to the deceased was.
-You could pay nothing — or you could pay as much as 18% of the value of the inheritance.
+You could pay nothing, or you could pay as much as 18% of the value of the inheritance.
 These taxes work similarly to estate taxes (commonly known as “death taxes”), but they tax the heir instead of the estate itself.

 Is Your Inheritance Taxable?

 The short answer is yes, an inheritance may be taxable, depending on a few factors.
-Your inheritance can actually be taxed in two ways: inheritance tax and estate tax.
+Your inheritance can actually be taxed in two ways: inheritance taxes and estate taxes.
 However, you’re only responsible for paying inheritance tax.
 Estate tax comes directly out of an estate before it’s divided and distributed.

 Whether you’ll actually have to pay an inheritance tax depends on which state the deceased lived in, as there is no federal inheritance tax.
-Only six states still impose an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
+Only six states still impose an inheritance tax: Iowa (reduced until 2024), Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Even if you live in one of those six states but the deceased did not, you won’t have to pay inheritance tax.
-State laws are subject to change though, so always double check with your state tax agency.
+State laws are subject to change though, so always double-check with your state tax agency.

 A third way you end up paying for your inheritance is through state and federal income taxes.
 Inheritance isn’t typically considered income, but certain types of assets you inherit may have tax implications.
 You may have to pay taxes when you take the distributions from an inherited retirement account or when you sell inherited real estate or stocks.

-What’s the Difference Between Inheritance Tax and Estate Tax?
+What’s the Difference Between Inheritance Taxes and Estate Taxes?

-Another key difference is that while inheritance tax is only levied by states, both the federal government and states may collect estate tax.
+Another key difference is that while inheritance tax is only levied by states, both the federal government and states may collect an estate tax.
 However, the federal estate tax only applies to estates that are worth more than $12.92 million in 2023 ($25.84 million for couples).
-There are 13 states, and the District of Columbia levy their own estate taxes, with the highest rate in Washington state, ranging from 10% to 20%.
+There are 13 states, and the District of Columbia, that levy their own estate taxes, with the highest rate in Washington state, ranging from 10% to 20%.

 Inheritance tax only applies if the deceased lived in one of the six states that levy inheritance tax.
 Even if you live in a state that has an inheritance tax, if the deceased lived in a state that did not have an inheritance tax you will not pay any inheritance tax.

-You won’t have to pay inheritance tax until after the deceased’s estate has been divided and distributed to the beneficiaries.
+You won’t have to pay inheritance tax until after the decedent’s estate goes to the correct beneficiaries.
 Unlike estate tax, which is collected from the deceased’s assets before they’re given to beneficiaries, inheritance tax is levied after distribution.
 The beneficiaries are responsible for paying inheritance tax.

 Each beneficiary may owe a different amount.
 The amount that a beneficiary owes depends on how much he or she has received, what his or her relationship to the deceased is and in which state the deceased lived.